AsharMoin/Mancala-Game/README.md

-# Project Title
+# 🎮 Mancala 🎮
 Simulate a game of Mancala using traditional Kalah rules, this time with a GUI!!

-## Description

-This Online Game of Mancala uses Object Oriented Programming to maintain readability within the code as well as improve maintainability.
-This is a fun game for 2 players to go head to head in!
+## *This Online Game of Mancala uses Object Oriented Programming to maintain readability within the code as well as improve maintainability.
+This is a fun game for 2 players to go head to head in!*

-## Getting Started
+## 🚀 Getting Started

-### Dependencies
+### 📋 Dependencies
 Must have a JavaJDK installed to compile program.
 That said, if users want to build the project from scratch, modify the code, or run tests using Gradle tasks, they will need Gradle installed.

-### Executing program
+### 💻 Executing program
+Firstly clone the project.

 Firstly clone the project.
 ```